 UNESCO-listed mine that funded Sweden's empire for centuries

-What is the best time of year to visit attractions in Sweden?
+When is the best season to visit attractions in Sweden?

 June-August for city exploration, archipelago, and outdoor activities in pleasant weather.
 September-October for fewer crowds and stunning autumn colors.
 November-March for Northern Lights and ICEHOTEL (Lapland).